 That means no cotton.
 NO. COTTON.
 Do I need to say it again? nocottonnocottonnocotton.
 This is a great general rule for any sort of prolonged outdoor activity, but it’s especially important in the winter when sweat, snow, and moisture are everywhere.
 Because cotton doesn’t dry.
 If it gets even slightly damp, it could take hours of airing it out in the sun, but if it’s cold and cloudy, it might never dry, and wet clothes mean you’re at a higher risk of hypothermia or frostbite.
 At the very least, you’ll just be really uncomfortable and cold, which is also not ideal.

 So select clothing that is fully synthetic.
-We don’t recommend down (especially in wet winter conditions as it’s useless when wet) or wool here at Terradrift, but we love synthetic fleece, polyester, nylon, spandex, you name it.
+We don’t recommend down (especially in wet winter conditions as it’s useless when wet) or wool here at Terradrift, but we love synthetic fleece and other cozy sustainable materials.

 4. Eat Up